 Terms and conditions are used for legal purposes by websites and internet service providers that store a user's personal data, such as e-commerce and social networking services.
-A legitimate terms-of-service agreement is legally binding and may be subject to change.
 (See opposite page)

 Legal structure

 The various options are covered in the chapter 5 entitled 'Business Set Up'.
 If you need to form a limited company or are creating a partnership, you may well advised to take legal advice to ensure that this is done correctly.
 Going into business with others, even if they are friends, is notoriously unpredictable.
 Someone who behaves perfectly rationally normally sometimes can be entirely different when it money and stress become involved.
 Make sure that you have a written agreement which covers all eventualities.